 The reasons for the effectiveness of micro-influencers is their authenticity and relatability.
 For instance, Rachael is a food influencer who posts about “healthy(ish)” baking.
 She shares recipes, ideas, and tips on her blog and Instagram.
 Her brand endorsements are relevant and authentic.

 Reviews from influencers are a great way to increase your credibility and win the trust of your target audience.
-You can offer free samples of your products to influencers ask them to review them.
+You can offer free samples of your products to influencers and ask them to review them.

 A great way to use this strategy for lead generation is to combine such posts with a discount code or affiliate link.
 You can share a unique discount code or affiliate link with each of the influencers you are working with.

 These act as incentives and can encourage the followers of an influencer to make a purchase.
-Which makes it a great lead generation strategy
+Which makes it a great lead-generation strategy.

-When their followers use those codes or links to make a purchase, you could also provide a percentage as commission to your influencers.
+When their followers use those codes or links to make a purchase, you could also provide a percentage as a commission to your influencers.
 Not only is this strategy great for lead generation, but it can also help you build stronger relationships with your influencers.
 It really is a win-win strategy.

 Video reviews also work great as they enable your audience to see how your product works before they actually buy it.